joanmbiosca/PhD_Project/README.md

 # RBC Deformation Study Through Microchips

 This repository should contain the Mpacts-OpenFoam simulations for the **Immersed Boundary Method (IBM)** coupling between an Mpacts object (Red Blood cell in this case) and a laminar fluid.
-Due to Mpacts code belongs to KU Leuven, this repository only contains the geometries and the OpenFoam Laminar fluid code.
+Due to the Mpacts code belonging to KU Leuven, this repository only contains the geometries and the OpenFoam Laminar fluid code.

 ![ImmersedImage](Images/image.png)